 This year I have received over a dozen emails asking why the traditional Northern Ireland locations were not covered on FlixelPix.
 In a sense it wasn’t a deliberate act to leave places like ‘The Dark Hedges’ or the Giant’s Causeway out but more that people from Northern Ireland don’t tend to visit these locations on a frequent basis.

 I have decided to remedy these missing locations with a whistle stop tour of a few of the obvious places to visit between the showers on a visit to Ireland.
+Now famous for it’s appearance in the HBO series Game of Thrones the trees are now a popular stop for bus runs and tourists.

 The first location I thought I would cover is the famous dark hedges of County Antrim that are listed as over three hundred years old.